tyler274/rummage/docs/development/bevy_guide/ecs.md

     );
 ```

+Now that we understand how systems are organized and scheduled, let's explore how systems access and manipulate entity data through queries.

 ## Queries and Filters

 Queries are the primary way to access entity data in systems.
 Here are some common query patterns used in Rummage: